This post contains affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our disclosure.

 5. Keep It Simple: Essentials Only

-• Clear Out Regularly: Get into the habit of clearing your counters every day or week.
-Put away things that don’t belong there.
-Move anything you haven’t used in a while.
+Clear Out Regularly: Make it a habit to clear your counters daily or weekly.
+Put away items that don’t belong there.
+Remove anything you haven’t used in a while.

-• One-In, One-Out Rule: For every new gadget or appliance you get, get rid of something you don’t use anymore.
-This simple rule stops the clutter from sneaking back.
+One-In, One-Out Rule: For each new gadget or appliance you buy, get rid of one that you no longer use.
+This rule helps prevent clutter from returning.

-My Tip: Keep a box handy for stuff you don’t need.
-Your local charity shop will be chuffed, and your kitchen will look loads better.
+My Tip: Have a box ready for items you don’t need.
+Your local charity shop will appreciate it, and your kitchen will look much better.

 Ready to Declutter Your Kitchen Counter?

 Start small.
-Try one or two of these ideas this week.
-See what a difference they make.
-Bit by bit, these small changes will give you a kitchen you actually love.
+Try one or two of these ideas this week and see the difference they make.
+Little by little, these changes will help you create a kitchen you love.

-Got your own top storage tips or some before-and-after pictures of how you managed to declutter your kitchen counter?
-Share them in the comments below – I’d love to see how you’re making your kitchen work for you!
+Do you have your own storage tips or before-and-after pictures of how you decluttered your kitchen counter?
+Share them in the comments below – I’d love to see how you make your kitchen work for you!

 Read also: 15 Genius Kitchen Cleaning Hacks That Actually Work